 (a) a statement that the CDR consumer is entitled to request further records in accordance with rule 9.5; and

 (b) information about how to make such a request.

-(4) An accredited person does not contravene subrule (1) in relation to subparagraph (1)(c)(ii) so long as it takes reasonable steps to ensure that the functionality complies with that subparagraph.
+(4) An accredited person does not contravene paragraph (1)(e) if the accredited person takes reasonable steps to ensure that the online service complies with that paragraph.

 Dashboard in relation to CDR representative